Efficient planet formation by pebble accretion in ALMA rings: Results

 The evolution of protoplanets can be divided into three phases depending on the evolution of the pebble accretion rate and the ring mass (see \fg{stage}).
 In the first phase, the number of the planetesimal is still small.
 Pebble accretion has negligible influence on the evolution of the ring.
 Almost all incoming pebbles end up in the ring, thus the ring mass linearly grows with time at a slope that is the same as $\dot{M}_{\rm net}=\dot{M}_\mathrm{ext}-\dot{M}_\mathrm{leak}$.
 Meanwhile, planetesimals continue forming.
 Thus, the total pebble accretion rate monotonically increases with time because of both the elevated number of planetesimals and the growth of each planetesimal.
 Yet, as shown in the middle panel of \fg{stage}, the fraction of pebble accretion contributed by the largest particle keeps decreasing in phase I. The accretion rate of each planetesimal differs little since the pebble accretion is not a runaway mechanism \citep[][$\dot{M}_{\rm PA}\propto m$ in 3D regime, see also \eq{RPA}]{Ormel2017}.

 Around 0.2~Myr, the total pebble accretion rate becomes non-negligible compared with the mass flux fed to the ring, which slows down the growth of the ring.
 As demonstrated in the bottom panel of \fg{stage}, the slope of the ring mass flattens.
-At the same time, the eccentricity and inclination of planetesimals are excited by viscous stirring.
-Smaller planetesimals are more easily stirred up.
-Since the small scale-height of the pebble in the clumpy ring model, the high inclination will lower the efficiency of pebble accretion dramatically, suppressing further growth of these planetesimals by pebble accretion.
-Conversely, bigger planetesimals tend to damp their inclination by planetesimal dynamical friction and stay closer to the midplane region where the pebble density is the highest.
-As shown in \fg{timescale}, the first and also the biggest protoplanet transitions from the 3D accretion regime to the 2D accretion regime, in which the pebble accretion cross section is higher than the pebble scale height.
-The measured growth timescale matches the analytical formula very well because the planet is staying close to the ring center and keeps a low inclination.
+At the same time, the eccentricity and inclination of planetesimals are excited by viscous stirring \hjadd{as shown in \fg{ei_m}}. \hjch{Smaller planetesimals are more easily stirred up.}{Yet, due to dynamical friction, larger planetesimals have relatively lower eccentricities and inclinations whereas smaller planetesimals have higher velocity-dispersion.
+In addition, the tidal interactions (type I torque) damp the eccentricity and inclination more sufficiently as the planetesimals grow (\eq{t_ei}).
+By virtue of} the small scale-height of pebbles in the clumpy ring model, the high \hjadd{planetesimal} inclination will \hjch{lower}{reduce} the efficiency of pebble accretion \hjch{ dramatically}{(\eq{hpeb})}, suppressing further growth of these planetesimals by pebble accretion.
+Conversely, bigger planetesimals \hjch{tend to damp their}{with lower} inclination \hjrem{by planetesimal dynamical friction and} stay closer to the mid-plane region where the pebble density is the highest.
+As shown in \fg{timescale}, the first and also the biggest protoplanet transitions from the 3D accretion regime to the 2D accretion regime, in which the pebble accretion cross section is higher than the pebble scaleheight.
+The measured growth timescale matches the analytical formula very well because the planet is staying close to the ring centre and keeps a low inclination.
 As a result, the biggest protoplanet grows the fastest, while the small bodies are effectively left behind \citep{LevisonEtal2012}.
 As shown in \fg{stage}, at the top panel, the total pebble accretion rate does not increase significantly.
 The green region, which represents the accretion rate of the largest embryos, keeps rising.
 The fraction of the accretion rate of the largest embryos over the total accretion rate is plotted in the middle panel of \fg{stage}.
 At the beginning of phase II, it is less than 0.1 and becomes dominant as time evolves.